ngrq123/bright-chatbot-tutorial/README.md

-# Learn to Create Messenger Experiences with Bright E-Commerce Chatbot
+# Learn to Create Messenger Experiences with Bright Commerce Chatbot

 ## Introduction